-One or two days will be enough to see the most important sights in Philly.
+One or two days will be enough to see the most important sights in Philly, especially if you book the famous segway tour.
 If you have more time, I recommend 5 days to visit all 25 tourist attractions in Philadelphia that I recommend in this article.

 Philadelphia, also known as the City of Brotherly Love, is one of the oldest and most historic cities in the USA.
 The Declaration of Independence was signed there, and it even served as the capital of the United States between 1790 and 1799.
 Located right between the two major cities, it’s an hour and a half from New York City and two and a half hours from D.C.
 Without a doubt, Philly is one of the most important cities in the United States, and visiting it is one of the best things to do in Pennsylvania.

 Before I make suggestions on what to do in Philadelphia, if you’re going to visit several attractions that charge entrance fees, I recommend the Sightseeing Flex Pass (it covers up to 7 attractions for an unlimited time) or the Sightseeing Day Pass (a pass for 1 to 5 days to visit all the attractions you want).